-Hazy vision • The appearance of
+• The appearance of rainbow-colored circles around bright lights

-rainbow-colored circles

-Eye and head pain around bright lights

-• Nausea or vomiting • Sudden sight loss
+Sudden sight loss

 You should see your doctor if you experience any of the symptoms listed above.

 WHEN SHOULD YOU GET YOUR EYES CHECKED FOR GLAUCOMA?

 Early detection, through regular and complete eye exams, is the key to protecting your vision from damage caused by glaucoma.
 It is important to have your eyes examined regularly.